accessrichard/docs/citrix_workspace_fedora_37.md

 This is because citrix only supports pulseaudio and not pipewire.
 Pipewire has a compatability layer pipewire-pulseaudio that will work however the citrix client does not detect this.

 ### Fix Audio Not Working By Swapping Back To PulseAudio

-* If faking out pulseaudio doesnt work or you have issues with pipewire ONLY:
+* If faking out pulseaudio (instructions above) does not work or you have issues with pipewire:
-[Alternatively](https://discussion.fedoraproject.org/t/how-do-i-switch-from-pulseaudio-to-pipewire-and-back/78093) you can run the following to swap back from pipewire to pulseaudio.
-You have to run the second command on user profile startup.
-That is every time you log into Gnome:
+[You can run the following](https://discussion.fedoraproject.org/t/how-do-i-switch-from-pulseaudio-to-pipewire-and-back/78093) to swap back from pipewire to pulseaudio.

+You have to run the second command on user profile startup. **That is every time you log into Gnome**:
 ```
 sudo dnf swap --allowerasing pulseaudio pipewire-pulseaudio
 systemctl --user --now disable wireplumber